microsoft/AdaptiveCards/source/nodejs/adaptivecards/README.md

     ]
 };

-// define your render options
-var renderOptions = {
+// Create an AdaptiveCard instance var adaptiveCard = new AdaptiveCards.AdaptiveCard();

+// Set its hostConfig property unless you want to use the default Host Config
-    // a Host Config defines the style and behavior of all cards
+// Host Config defines the style and behavior of a card adaptiveCard.hostConfig = new AdaptiveCards.HostConfig(
-    hostConfig: {
+    {
-        "fontFamily": "Segoe UI, Helvetica Nue, sans-serif"
+        fontFamily: "Segoe UI, Helvetica Nue, sans-serif"
-    },
+        // More host config options
+    }
+)

-    // the action handler is invoked when actions are pressed
+// Set the adaptive card's event handlers. onExecuteAction is invoked
-    onExecuteAction: function (action) { alert("Ow!"); },
+// whenever an action is clicked in the card adaptiveCard.onExecuteAction = function(action) { alert("Ow!"); }

 // For markdown support you need a third-party library
-    // E.g., to use markdown-it include the script and add the following:
+// E.g., to use markdown-it, include in your HTML page:
-    // <!-- <script type="text/javascript" src="https://unpkg.com/markdown-it/dist/markdown-it.js"></script> -->
+//     <script type="text/javascript" src="https://unpkg.com/markdown-it/dist/markdown-it.js"></script>
+// And add this code to replace the default markdown handler:
-    //processMarkdown: function (text) { return markdownit().render(text); }
+//     AdaptiveCards.processMarkdown = function(text) { return markdownit().render(text); }
-};

-// render the card to HTML
+// Parse the card payload
+adaptiveCard.parse(card);

-var renderedCard = AdaptiveCards.renderCard(card, renderOptions);
+// Render the card to an HTML element: var renderedCard = adaptiveCard.render();

-// now put it somewhere!
-document.body.appendChild(renderedCard);
+// And finally insert it somewhere in your page: document.body.appendChild(renderedCard);
 ```